Losthero1640/LOSTHERO1640/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Blog page<br>👯 I’m looking to collaborate on different technologies<br>🤝 I’m looking for help with web technologies<br>🌱 I’m currently learning node js<br>💬 Ask me about web development <br>⚡ Fun fact Love to play games
+Hey There!
+I am Ayushman Pattanaik your friendly neighbourhood IT undergrad 🔭 I’m currently working on a Blog page<br>👯 I’m looking to collaborate on different technologies<br>🤝 I’m looking for help with web technologies<br>🌱 I’m currently learning node js<br>💬 Ask me about web development <br>⚡ Fun fact Love to play games